Northern Stage, Newcastle upon Tyne

 Northern Stage is a theatre and producing theatre company based in Newcastle upon Tyne.
 It is surrounded by Newcastle University's city centre campus on King's Walk, opposite the students' union building.
 It hosts various local, national and international productions in addition to those produced by the Northern Stage company.
 Until the 2006 reopening, the theatre was known as the Newcastle Playhouse and is a registered charity.

 The complex hosts three stages.
 The capacity decreases, with stage one being the largest, having 447 seats.
-The complex also boasts a bar-restaurant, McKenna's at Northern Stage.
+The complex also boasts a café-bar.

 History

 Early history

 The building opened as the University Theatre in 1970 and provided a new home for the Tyneside Theatre Company.
 The company had been established in 1968 in the Flora Robson Playhouse in Jesmond, which was set to be demolished in a road-widening scheme.
-The architect William Whitfield designed the building as a flexible performance space which also included three bars.
+The architect Sir William Whitfield designed the building as a flexible performance space which also included three bars, two of them opening onto the auditorium.
 The new building also housed the Gulbenkian Studio.

 The building was renamed the Newcastle Playhouse in 1978 after the Tyneside Theatre Company was dissolved and replaced with the Tyne and Wear Theatre Company.
 In 1987 this became the Tyne Theatre Company and moved out of the Playhouse to the Tyne Theatre and Opera House before another move in 1989 saw its name change to Northern Stage.
 The company moved back into the Playhouse in 1992, also taking over the running of the Gulbenkian Studio.
 From 1992 until 2005 the company was run by Alan Lyddiard who created the Northern Stage Ensemble Company in 1998.